Maximising Heat Reduction in Your Queensland Home with Outdoor Blinds

 The Science of Keeping Cool

-The secret to a cooler, more energy-efficient home isn't just a bigger air conditioner—it's stopping the heat before it even touches your home's exterior.
+But the real trick to a cooler house isn't a bigger air con—it's stopping the sun before it even hits your windows.

-External shading—like our locally manufactured Drop Arm, Wire Guide, and Ziptrak® awnings—intercepts the sun's rays before they ever hit the glass.
+External shade—like our Drop Arm, Wire Guide, and Ziptrak® awnings we make right here—blocks the sun before it even gets a chance to hit the glass.

-- External shading is up to 7 times more effective at cooling a home than internal blinds.
+- Outside blinds are up to 7 times better at cooling your home than indoor ones.

-- It protects your expensive interior furnishings, timber floors, and carpets from severe UV fading.
+- They protect your good furniture, timber floors, and carpets from getting wrecked by UV fading.

-It's a common misconception that light-coloured mesh is always the best choice for cooling because it reflects light.
-While white mesh does reflect solar energy, it also reflects bright, blinding glare directly into your eyes and washes out the view.
+A lot of folks reckon light-coloured mesh is best for cooling down because it reflects the light.
+Yeah, white mesh reflects the sun, but it also reflects bright, blinding glare right back at you and washes out your view entirely.

-West-facing windows take the brunt of the harsh, low-angle afternoon sun.
-For these challenging spots in suburbs like Palmview or Bli Bli, Vertical Drop Awnings, Wire Guide Awnings, or Heavy Duty Side Channel Awnings mounted close to the facade provide maximum solar blockage.
+Those west-facing windows really cop it from the low afternoon sun.
+If you're out in places like Palmview or Bli Bli, you'll want something like Vertical Drop Awnings, Wire Guide Awnings, or Heavy Duty Side Channel Awnings mounted nice and close to the wall to block it out.

 Ready to upgrade your outdoor space?